crosscompute/crosscompute-notebook-extensions/README.rst

 CrossCompute Extensions for Jupyter Notebook
 ============================================

-Thanks to [Salah Ahmed](https://github.com/salah93) for prototyping the extensions.
+Thanks to `Salah Ahmed <https://github.com/salah93>`_ for prototyping these extensions.